This word has a long history, and it is important to know that history.

 Now, here is the important point to get, and make sure that you get it: This board of selectmen is the out-calling.
 The out-calling does meet together to confer and make decisions, and there may be a customary meeting place in the town hall to do so, but the out-calling is not the meeting; it is the body of people who are called-out.
 The selectmen must meet to accomplish their purpose, since any individual of them is insufficient; they must operate as a body.

-When the Christians came along, they hijacked this word, in a good way, and applied it to themselves as a group and as a body, the body of Christ.
+When the Christians came along, they applied this word to themselves as a group and as a body, the body of Christ.
 They remembered the words of Jesus in Matt 16:18, "...upon this, the rock, I will be building of me the εκκλησια, and gates of hades will not be prevailing..." and recognized that they were called out from the kingdoms of this world to the Kingdom of God by Jesus, who is the King of kings and Lord of lords.
 The Greek εκκλησια was a highly fitting analogy, so they began calling themselves the εκκλησια, the out-calling, in a general sense, as well as in each locality.
 Jesus had conferred upon them the authority to represent him in his stead, given that he was now in heaven and they were still on the earth.
 They weren't part of this world, but they certainly were a spiritual governing body.

-Now, just to prove from the Bible that the word εκκλησια means "out-calling" and not necessarily anything like what we would call "church," I will cite a couple of instances in the Bible where it cannot possibly mean "church."
+Now, just to prove from the Bible that the word εκκλησια means "out-calling" and not necessarily anything like what we would call "church," I will cite a few instances in the Bible where it cannot possibly mean "church."

 In Matthew 18, Jesus says that in an issue about someone sinning against you, you first go to him privately, then if he doesn't listen, take with you one or two others.
 If he won't listen at that point, he says to tell it to the "church," or at least that's the word most translations use.

 If your brother sins, go and show him his fault in private; if he listens to you, you have won your brother.
 But if he does not listen to you, take one or two more with you, so that by the mouth of two or three witnesses every fact may be confirmed.
 If he refuses to listen to them, tell it to the church [εκκλησια]; and if he refuses to listen even to the church [εκκλησια], let him be to you as a Gentile and a tax collector.
 (Matt 18:15-17, NASB'95)Here's the problem: There was no "church" at that time.
 There was just Jesus roaming around with his disciples from place to place.
 How are these listeners supposed to take a dispute to a nonexistent "church"?
 The word is εκκλησια, which is out-calling, and they would need to appeal to whatever out-calling was applicable to them.
-In their case, it would likely be a Jewish synagogue, but that word would refer to the assembly and meeting (Jewish "church," as I will soon explain); they would need to go to those out-called within that synagogue, and not just anybody or everybody in the synagogue.
-But, there was no "church" to escalate the problem to, in any sense that we understand "church" today.
+In their case, that would likely be local elders who were part of a Jewish synagogue, but synagogue would refer to the assembly and meeting (Jewish "church," as I will soon explain); they would need to go to those out-called within that synagogue, and not just anybody or everybody attending a synagogue.
+But there was no "church" to escalate the problem to, in any sense that we understand "church" today.
+This was also still "Old Covenant," since Jesus had not died yet.
+"Gentiles" were those outside the covenant, and "tax collectors" were traitors, Jews who worked as agents of Rome.

 Then, in Acts 19, there is the account of the riot in Ephesus, after Demetrius the silversmith and his fellow craftsmen got the whole city into an uproar.
 The word εκκλησια is used three times there, each time translated "assembly," not "church."
 In the first and last instance of the word, it was referring to the mob as an εκκλησια, that is, out-calling.
 The mob was called-out by Demetrius and his angry cohorts.
 In the second instance, the city clerk tells the crowd that they should not riot, but instead make their appeal to a legal εκκλησια, that is, legal out-calling, in the courts where there were proconsuls.